robtweed/qewd-jsdb/README.md

 Every instance of [QEWD](https://github.com/robtweed/qewd) includes an in-process multi-model database which we refer to as *QEWD-JSdb*.

-This database is powered by one of two actual database technologies:
+This database is powered by one of two actual physical database technologies:

-1) The Open Source [YottaDB](https://yottadb.com/), which is the database bundled into the [Dockerised version of QEWD](https://hub.docker.com/r/rtweed/qewd-server)
+1) The Free Open Source [YottaDB](https://yottadb.com/), which is the database bundled into the [Dockerised version of QEWD](https://hub.docker.com/r/rtweed/qewd-server)

 2) The proprietary [IRIS](https://www.intersystems.com/products/intersystems-iris/) database from InterSystems

-As far as QEWD-JSdb is concerned, both these databases work identically, and all the QEWD-JSdb database models are fully-supported in both databases.
+As far as QEWD-JSdb is concerned, both these databases work and behave identically, and all the QEWD-JSdb database models are fully-supported in both databases.

 QEWD-JSdb is a mult-model SQL & NoSQL Database which currently supports: